 Does Muscle Really Burn Fat?

-It wasn’t too long ago that programs seemed to emphasize cardio more than any other type of exercise.
+It wasn’t too long ago that exercise programs seemed to emphasize cardio workouts more than any other type of exercise.
 By doing aerobics several times a week, people were told, they could lose or maintain weight and remain healthy.
-Today, though, it seems that programs have undergone a paradigm shift.
+Today, though, it seems that exercise programs have undergone a paradigm shift.
 The emphasis now seems to be on weight-lifting programs, and the thought behind the push for this type of program is the idea that muscle burns fat.
 But is this concept true?

 Resting Metabolic Rate